 There are also several initiatives of the German environmental authorities (e.g., environmental ministry, environmental agency), for example related to the provision of information on sustainable consumption, in order to foster sustainable consumption including of electronic devices such as smartphones and tablets.
 This information covers areas such as reparability, recycling and security of smart phones.
-The German Environmental Agency conducted and published several studies about the ecological footprint of ICT goods and services, e.g. a study on green cloud computing.
-A voluntary environmental labelling scheme of innovative products was established (EU Ecolabel and Blue Angel).
+The German Environmental Agency conducted and published several studies about the environmental footprint of ICT goods and services, e.g. a study on green cloud computing or on software-related obsolescence.84 A voluntary environmental labelling scheme of innovative products was established (EU Ecolabel85 and Blue Angel86).
 Information about different product labelling schemes is provided by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.